Bowling balls are one of the easiest things to turn into upcycled junk art for your garden.

 Way back when I first started blogging, I showed you how to turn a garage sale bowling ball into a piece of yard art.

 In that case, a penny bowling ball.

-I think bowling ball yard art has a sort of cult following, because that post is by far the most Googled of my posts and brings quite a few people to my blog.
+I think bowling ball yard art has a sort of cult following because that post is by far the most Googled of my posts and brings quite a few people to my blog.

-This summer I decided to make a slightly different version of bowling ball yard art.
+A few years later I decided to make a slightly different version of bowling ball yard art.

 I picked up a bowling ball at my local thrift store.
 Bud's ball, to be exact.

 And some "gem" stones from the mosaic and glass tile aisle at my local craft store.

 I started by filling in the huge finger holes so I would have a smooth surface to work with.